bbradfield/brad-stata/README.md

 ## On Naming

 BRADsuite was originally developed as a series of internal tools for RTI research and development.
-Its name connotes its purposes and origins for use in Business Research And Development.
+Its name connotes its purposes and origins for use in business research and development (BRAD).